 What does this mean?
 Exposure to bad quality indoor air results in life-threatening diseases of course!
 Building on this, let’s know the top 5 diseases caused by air pollution.

 In simple terms, the Strokes are brain attacks.
 They mainly occur when the blood supply to the brain gets blocked.
 During a stroke, the human brain doesn’t receive enough oxygen or nutrients, which causes the brain cells to die.
 According to a study published in the Lancet Neurology, air pollution is allied with about a third of the global stroke burden.
 The researchers say this includes environmental and indoor air pollution.

 In May 2016, The Lancet published an influential article by lead investigator Dr. Joel Kaufman, this study reports that long-term contact with particulate matter and nitrogen oxides at levels close to the National Ambient Air Quality Standards (NAAQS) can result in premature aging of the blood vessels and contribute to a quicker buildup of calcium in the coronary artery.
 This buildup of calcium restricts blood flow to the heart and other major blood vessels which increases the likelihood of cardiovascular events like a heart attack.

 3. Chronic Obstructive Pulmonary Disease (COPD)

 COPD or Chronic obstructive pulmonary disease is the 3rd leading cause of mortality worldwide.
-Both indoor and outdoor air pollution have strong links to this disease.
-A person who repeatedly breathes in bad quality air is at higher risk of getting COPD.
+Both indoor and outdoor air pollution has strong links to this disease.
+A person who repeatedly breathes in the quality air is at a higher risk of getting COPD.
 Polluted air contains tiny particles called “irritants” which damage the lungs and can cause COPD or make it progress even faster.

 4. Respiratory Diseases